intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 Whether to tree-shake message compiler when we will be bundling.

-If you chose to use this option, you will need to enable `jitCompilation` option.
+If do you will use this option, you need to enable `jitCompilation` option.

+> [NOTE]
+> After v5 or later, this option can be set with or without `jitCompilation`.

 > [!NOTE]
   This option works with vue-i18n v9.3 and later.